Talend/daikon/daikon-tql/daikon-tql-client/README.md

 ```

 ## How to create an operator ?

+An Operator inherits from the `Operator` class (which "implements" the `ISerializable` interface).
+All operators are simple Javascript classes which have the `Value` and `HasOperand` properties exported.

 To add your own operator, you just have to create a new class under `src/converter/operators/`.